wrobstory/vincent/README.md

 Status
 ------

 Version 0.2 is a major release for Vincent.
-It includes many new capabilities, but some regressions- for example, maps are not yet built in as a convenience chart method.
-Additionally, IPython 1.0 is not yet supported.
-Both of these are coming soon- please feel free to work on them and submit a pull request.
+It includes many new capabilities, but one major regression: maps are not yet built in as a convenience chart method.
+I hope to work on them soon.

+Vincent works with IPython 1.0, including the IPython notebook.
+Please see [Vincent_Examples.ipynb](https://github.com/wrobstory/vincent/blob/master/examples/Vincent_Examples.ipynb) for a demo of all chart types, as well as the new-to-0.2 IPython API.

 Installation
 ------------